thatvineyard/diy-assistant/1-OPENAI.md

 - Telling it that is is an actor or playing a character is a good way to give it a stronger personality.
 - Telling it to never break character will prevent it from reverting to it's regular mode when it doesn't understand.
 - Listing rules is a good way to structure the system prompt.
 - It can be good to tell it to keep itself short.
-It tends to ramble (which makes for very long text-to-speech files)
+It tends to ramble (which makes for very long text-to-speech files).
+- Examples can help it understand how to structure its answers.

 ## 3. Reflect